Title I is a federal program designed to provide academic assistance to the disadvantaged. Please see this page for more information.

 Strategic = Student's RIT score/achievement is in the 20th% - 49th%.
 The student is at risk for not making adequate grade-level growth.

 Intensive = Student's RIT score/achievement is below the 20th%.
 The student is not making adequate grade-level growth.

 Parents may request and the district will provide the following information regarding the professional qualifications of the student’s classroom teachers: Whether the teacher has met state qualifications and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; whether the teacher is teaching under an emergency or other provisional status through which state qualification or licensing criteria have been waived; the baccalaureate degree major of the teacher and other graduate certification or degree held by the teacher, and the field of discipline of the certificate or degree; and/or whether the child is provided services by paraprofessionals and, if so, their qualifications.
 If your child is instructed by an unqualified or non-certified teacher for more than four consecutive weeks, you will be notified in writing.

-For more information, please contact Scott Stiegler, Superintendent.
+For more information, please contact Robert DoBell, Superintendent.